Manaswini1832/Dice-game/README.md

 The site can be found at https://manaswini1832.github.io/Dice-game/

 As the screen is refreshed again and again , the game continues.
+This is based on a dice roll simulation using the Math.random() library from javascript.